What is a Press Release?

 1) Write your press release as if you are the journalist writing the article.
 It should be fact-based, and written in 3rd person.

-2) Give your press release a short and meaningful title, and use a subtitle if necessary.
+2) Give your press release a descriptive and meaningful title, and use a subtitle if necessary to include more important details.

-3) Mention early on how your product/service/development relates to the Black community.
+3) Mention in the first paragraph how and why your press release is relevant to the Black community.

 4) Keep the length of your press release to no more than 1 and 1/2 pages.